simon-ritchie/apysc/docstring_markdowns/apysc/_converter/cast.md

 **[Raises]**

-- ValueError: If argument value isn't zero or one.
+- ValueError: If an argument value isn't zero or one.

 ## `to_float_from_int` function docstring